pdav5883/bowl-pickem/README.md

 - Add point spread to advanced
 - Show points remaining
 - ESPN links for bowls and teams on pick page
+- Option to copy picks to another game

 ## Data Files
 ### {year}/results.json format